cameronldroberts/hugo-blog/content/posts/gatsby-to-hugo.md

 git push -u origin main
 ```

 Github usually provides you with the steps when you create a new repo but I'll include them incase you can't find them.
 If you follow the steps above make sure you change the remote origin to your repository.
 Be sure to know what you're committing into your repository when using `git add -A` as you could quite easily check in an API key or sensitive information when using it (should be fine for our first drop of code with the blog).
-I usually use the VSCode Source control tab as it gives a nice way to compare changes.
+I usually use the VSCode source control tab as it gives a nice way to compare changes.

 ### Deploying to Netlify